 Improving is a collaborative team effort, not something randomly forced on people by some arbitrary management edict.
 It should be implemented by teams in an iterative experimental effort.
 Teams need to feel they are in an environment where experimentation is encouraged and it is “safe to fail”, or nobody will try making genuine changes.

 I hope you have enjoyed this crash course in Kanban - many people are using this system to great effect.
+You can explore more about the evolution of Kanban in the best kanban certification on the internet today.
 If you want to know more, I would recommend the books Kanban by David Anderson, or Kanban in Action by Joakim Sunden and Marcus Hammarberg.